elatov/elatov.github.io/_posts/2014-08-23-my-puppet-notes-for-centos-7.md

 	1 directory, 0 files

+If you don't care about the contents, you could always just **exec** "rm -rf", but that would too easy.

 ### Add the *wheel* group to be part of *sudoers*
 Luckily there is a puppet module for that: it's [saz/sudo](https://forge.puppetlabs.com/saz/sudo).
 So on the puppet master let's go ahead and install it: